OFFICE OF THE REGISTRAR

 Residences will be open on your move-in day at 9:00 a.m.
 We ask that students arrive no earlier than their move-in day.
 More information on residences is available on the Residence Life site.

 The on-campus Student Health Center is available at the west end of Dennis House.
-Information on it's services is available on its website.
+Information is available here.

 Advisors are coordinated through your academic department.
-Please contact your departmental secretary for more information.
 Contact information for advisors and departments is found here.

 Continuing students need to see their department each year to be marked as Advised for registration, but all incoming students are automatically marked as Advised.You may or may not be pre-registered, depending on your program (many Science and Professional Studies programs pre-register students in their required courses).
 Advising is separate from registering.
 Although your records default to Advised, you still need to register, at least in your electives.
 You may find the Choosing First Year courses information helpful.

-Detailed information on choosing first year courses, and recommended first year schedules by department can be found here.
+Detailed information on choosing first year courses, and recommended first year schedules can be found here.
+Please contact your department for academic advice.

-The Annual Calendar Schedules list all the deadline dates for adding and dropping.
+The Annual Calendar Dates list all the deadlines for adding and dropping (withdrawing) courses.

-You do not officially declare your minor, however you do need to have a minor for your degree requirements.
 All BA and BSc students must have a minor.
 A minor is a secondary area of concentration consisting of 12-24h credit hours, depending on the faculty and discipline.
+Students can declare a minor at any time but should do so before third year to ensure appropriate course selection and program plans.
+Please email firstname.lastname@example.org to declare your minor.

-If you want to change programs, before your term begins, please contact the Admissions Office, or email email@example.com.
+If you want to change programs before you begin studies at Acadia, please contact the Admissions Office, or email email@example.com.

-If you want to change programs after you start classes, you will need to meet with the department into which you want to change.
-If approved, the Registrar's office will be notified in writing and the change will
+If you want to change programs after beginning studies at Acadia, you will need to meet with the department into which you want to change.
+If approved, the Registrar's office will be notified in writing and the change will be made.

 When using the Advanced Search functions of the timetable, the days of the week are linked with an AND, rather than an OR.
 Choose as few days as possible to keep your search open.
 Otherwise, you will be trying to choose courses offered on a day AND another day.